 DEVS Results: Alternate Bit Protocol

 In this section, we will demonstrate, step-by-step, how to load and visualize DEVS simulation results.
 Sample files are provided alongside this tutorial.
 Sample input files can be found in the “.\Sample Input\ABP - Cadmium - DEVS” folder.
+The folder contains 2 files:

+ABP.json: A json file containing the ABP model information

+ABP_output_messages.txt: A txt file containing all the output messages for the simulation

-This process assumes that the simulation loaded is not in the DEVS WebViewer format and that a diagram.svg file is not provided.
+This procedure assumes that the simulation loaded is not in the DEVS WebViewer format and that a diagram.svg file is not provided.

 Convert the simulation output files to the DEVS WebViewer format.
 To do this, drag and drop the output files onto the dashed box in the GUI.
 Single or multiple files can be added.